ahrefdisha/git_pract/README.md

-# DisasterPrep Git Assignment 🚨
+Hands-On Version Control Using Git Bash and GitHub

 ## 📌 Project Overview
 This project was created to demonstrate practical understanding of **Git version control**.